java-graphics/java-unofficial-opengl-SDK/README.md

 Java-Unofficial-Opengl-SDK
 ==========================

-Java Unofficial Opengl Software Development Kit
+This is a (simple) java porting of the Unofficial Opengl Software Development Kit (http://glsdk.sourceforge.net/docs/html/index.html)